josemazo/bmo/README.md

 `nsenter` is needed for get a prompt of the `BMO Docker image` when this is running without using `ssh`.
 You can read [here](http://jpetazzo.github.io/2014/06/23/docker-ssh-considered-evil/) why you shouldn't use `ssh` with `Docker`.

-For install `nsenter` you can visit [this repo](https://github.com/jpetazzo/nsenter) and follow the instructions detailed there **or** you can copy a compiled version that is provided in the `nsenter` folder:
+For install `nsenter` you can visit [this repo](https://github.com/jpetazzo/nsenter) and follow the instructions detailed there, **or** you can copy a compiled version that is provided in the `nsenter` folder:
 ```
 $ sudo cp nsenter/nsenter nsenter/docker-enter /usr/local/bin/
 ```

 **Important**: if you install `nsenter` using the instructions of the [mentioned repo](http://jpetazzo.github.io/2014/06/23/docker-ssh-considered-evil/) don't forget to install the `docker-enter` utilty.
-Also, if you can edit the `docker-enter` script and modify the line that call `nsenter` adding a `sudo` at the beginning, it will be great!
+Also, if you can edit the `docker-enter` script and modify the line that calls `nsenter` adding a `sudo` at the beginning, it will be great!

 ### 1.3.
 BMO

 You really don't need to install anything, but you need to download or build the `BMO Docker image`.
 There are no difference between download or build the `image`.
-But if you are a `Docker` user and you want to modify the image, you need to build it.
-In the other case, it's is preferable to download the image because it's faster, a lot.
+But if you are a `Docker` pro-user and you want to modify the image, you need to build it.
+In the other case, it's preferable to download the image because it's faster, a lot.

 So, to download:
 ```